-You can maximize your growing season by planting some fast-growing crops like baby spinach, arugula, different varieties of lettuce, herbs, and radishes, so you can harvest and replant several times during the season.
+You can maximize your growing season by planting some fast-growing crops like baby spinach, arugula, different varieties of lettuce, herbs, and radishes.
+These are all good crops that you can harvest and replant several times during the season.
 Baby spinach and arugula go from seed to harvest in three to four weeks.

 In addition to your other cash crops, plant some that don’t need a lot of space or can thrive in less fertile soil or along the borders of your more prolific fields.
 Onions, garlic, leeks, artichokes, beets, bushes of rosemary, and oregano are good examples.

 For a higher profit yield, take advantage of – or create your own – niche market.
 There are plenty of ideas for the hobby farmer to explore.
 Here are some pointers on how to develop a niche market: